 The grade breakdown will be 40% exams/quizzes and 60% projects.

-Each student will have 3 "slip days" to use over the quarter.
+Each student will have 4 "slip days" to use over the quarter.
 Using a slip day allows one project to be turned in up to 24 hours after the deadline.
 Slip days are automatically applied by the TAs upon late assignment submission.
 Slip days can only be used in 24 hour increments: turning in an assignment 30 minutes late uses a slip day.
 If all slip days are expended, a late assignment will not be accepted.
-Slip days may not be used on the last project of the quarter.

 Each student is responsible for their own work, and is expected to complete the assignment without collaborating with anyone else.
 High-level discussion of the concepts without anything specific to an assignment is OK.
 Talking specifically about the solution to an assignment or sharing code is not OK, with the only exception being your official code buddy.
 Violation of this policy can lead to an F on the assignment or, in extreme cases, an F for the entire course.
 When in doubt, refer questions to the professor or a TA.
 For more information on code buddies, see below.

 What is a code buddy?
 A code buddy is kind of like a partner, but different.
 You still must write your own solution but you are allowed to view and discuss your code buddy's code/solution.
 You still may not share with anyone that is not your code buddy.
-If you want to work with a code buddy and you would like us to match you with someone compatible, please fill out this form: http://goo.gl/forms/L01199AU2K.
-Once we find a match, we will let both people know.
 Your code buddy can be any other student, they do not have to be in the same section.
-The sooner you fill out the form, the sooner you can be matched!
 If you do work with a code buddy, their name absolutely must appear in your README file and specify that they are your code buddy.